Charged with Your First DWI in Plano?

 can either cancel your policy or raise your monthly premium.

-While this information may seem daunting, the good news is that you don't
+While this may seem daunting, the good news is that you don't have

-and caring support you are going to need throughout this process,
+and caring support you are going to need throughout this process in Plano,

 contact The Zendeh Del Law Firm, PLLC